nisalperera/coding-agent/SETUP_GUIDE.md

 This is the **complete, dependency-ordered** walkthrough for standing up the coding agent from a blank AWS account to a live, working deployment.
-Follow the steps in order — several later steps genuinely cannot be done before earlier ones (e.g. you cannot register a GitHub OAuth App's callback URL before the front-end has a real CloudFront URL, which doesn't exist until after the first deploy).
+Follow the steps in order, several later steps genuinely cannot be done before earlier ones (e.g. you cannot register a GitHub OAuth App's callback URL before the front-end has a real CloudFront URL, which doesn't exist until after the first deploy).

-`config_guide.md` is now a short index that links into the sections below.
-Use this document for the actual commands.

 **Prerequisites:** an AWS account with CLI credentials configured, a GitHub account, a GitLab account, a Google Cloud project, and (optionally) a domain already